-- b) External faculty (one): For college deans the Senate Executive Committee shall determine the Senate procedures whereby a pool of 14 faculty members, with at least one from each college and the library, can be established annually in the early fall to be on call to serve as external members of review panels; the external member of the panel shall be selected from the pool by the Provost in agreement with the dean being reviewed and the college's appropriate faculty committee.
+- of the diverse educational philosophies within the college.
+For the dean of SDSU Imperial Valley and for the Dean of the Library, three faculty members shall be selected from a pool of six nominated respectively by the tenured and probationary faculty of SDSU Imperial Valley or of the Library.
+Faculty, as defined by Bylaw 1.1, are eligible to serve.
+Chairs and directors from the college in question are eligible to serve on the review panel. - b) External faculty (one): For college deans the Senate Executive Committee shall determine the Senate procedures whereby a pool of up to 14 faculty members, with at least one from each college and the library, can be established annually (in years when a review is expected to occur) in the early fall to be on call to serve as external members of review panels; the external member of the panel shall be selected from the pool by the Provost in agreement with the dean being reviewed and the college's appropriate faculty committee.
 For the Dean of SDSU Imperial Valley and the Dean of the Library, two external members shall be selected for the review panel from the Senate pool. - c) Students: for college deans, two (usually one undergraduate and one graduate).
 The college's student organization(s) shall nominate four students (usually two undergraduates and two graduates); two (usually one undergraduate and one graduate) shall be selected by the Provost in agreement with the dean being reviewed and the college's appropriate faculty committee.
 For the Dean of SDSU Imperial Valley there shall be one student member on the panel, to be selected as above from two nominees.
 For the Dean of the Library the Associated Students shall nominate two students, one of whom shall be selected by the Provost in agreement with the Dean of the Library and with Library members of the reviewing panel. - d) Administrators: for college deans and the Dean of the Library, one dean from the San Diego State University Academic Deans' Council and one administrator from another university with similar responsibilities.
 The member of the Academic Deans' Council shall be selected by the Provost in agreement with the dean being reviewed and the college's appropriate faculty committee.
 The external administrator shall be selected by the Provost in agreement with the administrator being reviewed and the college's appropriate faculty committee.
-For the Dean of SDSU Imperial Valley, the panel shall include one member of the Academic Deans' Council, to be selected as above. - e) Internal staff member: For college deans, the Dean of SDSU Imperial Valley, and the Dean of the Library, an election among staff shall determine four nominees from whom one shall be selected by the Provost in agreement with the dean being reviewed and the college's appropriate faculty committee.
-Nominees to and the member of the review panel the panel should be perceived by the college's constituencies as objective, discreet, and representative of the diverse educational philosophies within the college. - f) Community member outside the university: for college deans and the Dean of SDSU Imperial Valley, one community member outside the university shall be selected by the Provost in agreement with the dean and the appropriate faculty committee within the college as determined by that unit.
+For the Dean of SDSU Imperial Valley, the panel shall include one member of the Academic Deans' Council, to be selected as above.
+Associate and Assistant Deans from the same college are ineligible to serve. - e) Internal staff member: For college deans, the Dean of SDSU Imperial Valley, and the Dean of the Library, an election among staff shall determine four nominees from whom one shall be selected by the Provost in agreement with the dean being reviewed and the college's appropriate faculty committee.
+Nominees to and the member of the review panel should be perceived by the college's constituencies as objective, discreet, and representative of the diverse educational philosophies within the college. - f) Community member outside the university: for college deans and the Dean of SDSU Imperial Valley, one community member outside the university shall be selected by the Provost in agreement with the dean and the appropriate faculty committee within the college as determined by that unit.